Monster home built north of Toronto infuriating neighbours

 - Get the latest local updates right to your inbox

-The number of residents complaining about the project is significant, according to Cilevitz, who says she’s received complaints from as many as 20 residents in the area.
+The number of residents complaining about the project is significant, according to Cilevitz, who said she's received complaints from as many as 20 residents in the area.

 The question among residents is unanimous: How was a home this size ever approved by the city?

-Despite how much the house stands out, Cilevitz says the property was built to all zoning specifications -- if only by a hair.
+Despite how much the house stands out, Cilevitz said the property was built to all zoning specifications -- if only by a hair.

 The height of the house, according to the plan, is 10.97 metres.
 The maximum allowable height for the area is 11 metres.